-Laura is the executive director of the Adoption Council of Canada in Ontario, Canada.
-She is a journalist, writer, and editor who is an adoptee and an adoptive parent.
+Laura is a journalist, writer, and editor who is an adoptee and an adoptive parent.

 John is co-founder and media director of RaiseAChild in California.
 He is an advocate for LGBT adoption, a former foster parent, and an adoptive parent to four children.

 Pat is a recruiter and consultant from New York and is an expert in finding permanent families for teens and young adults.
 He is the founder of You Gotta Believe!
 The Older Child Adoption and Permanency Movement, and served as the organization’s executive director for its first 18 years.
 He also produces both a radio show and cable access program called Adopting Teens and Tweens.